GEOS-ESM/GEOSldas/doc/README.CYGNSS_PreprocessedOperator_WorkingNotes.md

 - Should missing support tiles abort in all development builds, or only when a debug flag is enabled?
 - Where should the CYGNSS preprocessed cache lifecycle live so it is read once per relevant file/time and remains synchronized with `Observations_l` after sorting and compaction?
 - How should production runs handle multiple CYGNSS observations per owner tile once we move past the selected-50 proof of concept?
+- What CYGNSS L1 scalar `xcorr/ycorr`, `FOV`, and `xcompact/ycompact` are
+  scientifically defensible for production assimilation?

 ## Next Steps Toward Assimilation